 This national scholarship program, funded by the Horatio Alger Endowment Fund in Wyoming, is named after American author Horatio Alger.
 It’s offered to students who exhibit integrity and perseverance in overcoming personal adversity.
 Recipients may begin their studies at a two-year institution and later transfer to a four-year institution.

 Who’s eligible?
-High school seniors who have at least a 2.0 GPA, financial need, and Wyoming residency.
+High school juniors who have at least a 2.0 GPA, financial need, and Wyoming residency.

 Contact information: [email protected] | 844-422-4200

 Students from Wyoming are eligible to enter this annual art scholarship competition hosted by the Western Governors’ Foundation and sponsored by Americans for the Arts.
-The annual competition, currently in its seventh year, asks high school students to create original works inspired by their state.
+The annual competition asks high school students to create original works inspired by their state.

 Who’s eligible?
 In addition to being Wyoming residents, entrants must be enrolled in grades 9-12 and submit a digital copy of their artwork that expresses a western theme.
 Eligible formats include painting, drawing, lithography, silkscreen, mixed media, computer graphics, and collage.